PERMANENT MAKE-UP CORRECTION IN DENVER

 What about eyeliner?

 When working so closely to the eyes, there is added risk to your vision.
-We do not lighten or remove eyeliner for this reason.
+We take extra precautions to protect your eyes during the lighten or removal process.

 When can it be done?